-If your shares are held in street name, the broker or nominee that holds your shares has the authority to vote them, absent your approval, only as to routine matters, which, in the case of the Annual Meeting, only applies to the proposal to ratify our appointment of our independent registered public accounting firm.
+If your shares are held in street name, the broker or nominee that holds your shares has the authority to vote them, absent your approval, only on the proposal to ratify our appointment of our independent registered public accounting firm.
 For all other matters to be voted on at the Annual Meeting, the broker or nominee that holds your shares will need to obtain your authorization to vote those shares and has enclosed a voting instruction form with this proxy statement.
 In either case, they will vote your shares as you direct on their voting instruction form.
-You can vote by completing the enclosed voting instruction form and returning it in the enclosed U.S. postage-prepaid envelope.
-If you want to vote your shares in person at the Annual Meeting, you must obtain a valid proxy from your broker or nominee.
+You can vote by following the instructions included in your broker's voting instruction form.

+If your shares are held in street name and you want to vote your shares in person at the Annual Meeting, you must obtain a valid proxy from your broker or nominee.
 You should refer to the instructions provided in the enclosed voting instruction form for further information.
 Additionally, the availability of telephone or Internet voting depends on the voting process used by the broker or nominee that holds your shares.

-You may receive more than one proxy statement and proxy card or voting instruction form if your shares are held through more than one account (e.g., through different brokers or nominees).
+You may receive more than one proxy statement and proxy card or voting instruction form if your shares are held through more than one account (g., through different brokers or nominees).
 Each proxy card or voting instruction form only covers those shares of common stock held in the applicable account.
 If you hold shares in more than one account, you will have to provide voting instructions as to all your accounts to vote all your shares.